GeorgeFoxUniversity/cascade-api-node/README.md

 # Node Wrapper for Cascade Server API

-This wraps the [REST API implementation](https://www.hannonhill.com/cascadecms/latest/developing-in-cascade/rest-api/index.html) of [Cascade Server CMS](https://www.hannonhill.com/cascadecms/latest/index.html) into a Node module.
+This wraps the [REST API implementation](https://www.hannonhill.com/cascadecms/latest/developing-in-cascade/rest-api/index.html) of [Cascade Server CMS](https://www.hannonhill.com/cascadecms/latest/index.html) into a Node.js module.
 While operations have easy to use functions, currently not all APIs do.
 There is also a generic API Call, which you can use to complete any operation, an example is provided later on.

 # Setup
 This is installed as a node module in your project.
 In your node project, run the following command:

 `npm install git://github.com/GeorgeFoxUniversity/cascade-api-node.git`

 You can also clone or download the files, and install them locally.

 `npm install ./local-folder-path`

 # Usage